Cyprus central bank chief calls for its independence to be respected

 The government, in power for under two months, has sought to play down accusations it was intervening with the central bank’s duties.

-Authorities have demanded Demetriades take back comments he made on the sidelines of a Eurogroup meeting in Dublin this week that the central bank’s independence was under attack, according to the government’s spokesman, Christos Stylianides.
+Government spokesman Christos Stylianides said authorities demanded Demetriades take back comments he made on the sidelines of a Eurogroup meeting in Dublin this week that the central bank’s independence was under attack.

-“I did not expect Mr Demetriades to make public statements, especially while abroad, accusing his country’s government and his country’s parliament of supposedly acting against him,” Anastasiades told reporters.

-He said it was up to Demetriades to cooperate with the government.